skrantzman/DNN_Tailwind/docs/Commands.md

 ### gulp package_p

-This command does the exact same thing as the `gulp package` command, but also purges your style.css file of unused tailwind classes befor minifying it.
+This command does the exact same thing as the `gulp package` command, but also purges your style.css file of unused tailwind classes before minifying it.

 ---